Nexmo/station/_documentation/olympus/messages/building-blocks/send-a-viber-service-message.md

 # Send a Viber Service Message

-Sending an Viber Service Message with the Messages API is straightforward.
-Sign up for an account and replace the following variables in the example below:

 Key | Description
 -- | --
 `NEXMO_APPLICATION_ID` |	The ID of the application that you created.